 Crafts: Historic story telling of the Maori tribe through intricate and empowering carvings

-What’s in Store: Jewellery & household gifts carved from cow bone, shell & jade
+What’s in Store: Jewelry & household gifts carved from cow bone, shell & jade

-Best Buy: Greenstone jewellery from West Coast carving centres
+Best Buy: Greenstone jewelry from West Coast carving centers

 Where to buy

-A particularly good places to buy Greenstone crafts are Greymouth and Hokitika on the West Coast of the south island, where Greenstone is found in abundance and as a result there are numerous carving centres.
-Handmade shell jewellery and other items can be found in souvenir shops and carving centres all over the country.
+A particularly good places to buy Greenstone crafts are Greymouth and Hokitika on the West Coast of the south island, where Greenstone is found in abundance and as a result there are numerous carving centers.
+Handmade shell jewelry and other items can be found in souvenir shops and carving centers all over the country.